FrostSource/alyxlib/docs/reference/class.md

 **Returns**
 - **`boolean`**
 True if `ent` inherits `class`, false otherwise.

 ### IsClassEntity

-Check if an entity is using the entity class system.
+Check if an entity is using the AlyxLib class system.

 ```lua
 IsClassEntity(ent)